I'll tell you, there's some strange-looking people out there, folks.

 Politics.

-There are lies in the Gandalf story.
+There are lies in the Gandalfeen story.

 And it takes real effort and genuine skepticism of everything combined with a profound curiosity to weed through it.

-And that's what this program's all about.
+And that's what this program is all about.

-Stripping away the intricately woven web of deceit that is the Democrat Party in the media and getting to the nub of the truth everything, making the complex understandable.
+Stripping away the intricately woven web of deceit that is the Democrat Party in the media and getting to the nub of the truth every making the complex understandable because what I've always believed is that a fully informed or as informed as possible,

-And by the way, I think I'm right about that, because all this is happening in this country as the American population gets dumbed down.
+And by the way, I think I'm right about that because all this is happening in this country as the American population gets dumbed down.

-Here's uh here's Ron in Pennsylvania, New Jersey.
+Here's Ron in Pennsville, New Jersey.

-Ron, I'm glad you uh glad you waited.
+Ron, I'm glad you waited.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.